-Audi RS5 review – engine, gearbox and technical highlights
+Audi RS5 – engine, gearbox and technical highlights

-The Porsche-shared 2.9-litre, twin-turbocharged V6 is now well ingrained into the VW Group and comes with pros and cons
+The Porsche-shared 2.9-litre twin-turbocharged V6 is well known from the VW Group, and comes with pros and cons

 Under the RS5’s crisp bonnet you’ll find a familiar twin-turbocharged 2.9-litre V6.
 The 2894cc hot-V unit was co-developed with Porsche, and finds a home in an array of Audi and Porsche products, most recently being the sidekick to hybrid offerings in the Porsche Panamera and Bentley Flying Spur ranges.
 It’s this factor that puts into context precisely what sort of engine the V6 is.